 These measures were introduced by MAS on 31 March 2020, in partnership with the Association of Banks in Singapore (ABS), Life Insurance Association (LIA), General Association of Singapore (GIA), and Financial Houses Association of Singapore (FHAS).

-In total, there are four measures that cover 1) home mortgage repayments; 2) repayments on unsecured personal credit; 3) differed premium payments for health and life insurance; and 4) flexible instalment plans for general insurance.
+In total, there are four measures that cover 1) home mortgage repayments; 2) repayments on unsecured personal credit; 3) deferred premium payments for health and life insurance; and 4) flexible instalment plans for general insurance.

 Here’s a look at what each of these measures entail, and what Singaporeans need to know before deciding if they want to take advantage of these measures.